tholman/dom-animator/readme.md

 # Dom Animator

-A nifty javascript library, used to show small ascii animations within comments in your dom.
-Its a little easter egg for anyone inspecting your code.
+A nifty JavaScript library, used to show small ascii animations within comments in your dom.
+It's a little easter egg for anyone inspecting your code.
 Nothing more, nothing less.

 ### Instructions

-`dom-animator.js` is a stand alone library (no jquery, or the likes) so usage is pretty straight forward.
-You won't need any CSS, or HTML... just javascript. (since the animations live in comment nodes, in the dom, only)
+`dom-animator.js` is a stand alone library (no jQuery, or the likes) so usage is pretty straight forward.
+You won't need any CSS, or HTML... just JavaScript. (since the animations live in comment nodes, in the dom, only)

 #### JS